Azure/maximo/README.md

 ## Introduction

-> 🚧 **WARNING** this guide is currently in early stages and under active development.
+> 🚧 **WARNING** this guide is currently under active development.
 If you would like to contribute or use this right now, please reach out so we can support you.

 ## Getting Started